-Martin L. Weitzman was a Research Professor of Economics at Harvard University until his untimely passing on August 27, 2019.
+Martin L. Weitzman was a Research Professor of Economics at Harvard University until his passing on August 27, 2019.
 Previously he was on the faculties of MIT and Yale.
 He has been elected as a fellow of the Econometric Society and the American Academy of Arts and Sciences.
 He has published widely in many leading economic journals and written three books.
 Weitzman's interests in economics are broad and he has served as consultant for several well-known organizations.
-His current research is focused on environmental economics, including climate change, the economics of catastrophes, cost-benefit analysis, long-run discounting, green accounting, biodiversity, and comparison of alternative instruments for controlling pollution....
+His research focused on environmental economics, including climate change, the economics of catastrophes, cost-benefit analysis, long-run discounting, green accounting, biodiversity, and comparison of alternative instruments for controlling pollution....
 Read more about Martin Weitzman

 David Yang is an Assistant Professor of Economics.
 His research focuses on political economy, behavioral and experimental economics, economic history, and cultural economics.
 In particular, David studies the forces of stability and forces of changes in authoritarian regimes, drawing lessons from historical and contemporary China.
 David received a B.A. in Statistics and B.S. in Business Administration from University of California at Berkeley, and PhD in Economics from Stanford....
 Read more about David Yang